JackHunt/HornsMethod/README.md

-# Kabsch
+# Horns Method
-Simple demo of the Kabsch algorithm.
+Simple demo of Horns Method for rigid alignment of point clouds.